-Today, Chris plays old-time fiddle and crafts spirits in the same fashion as his Grandpap Peg.
-Old-time music and the art of making liquor share a lot in common around home, hence the meaning behind the fiddle in our logo.
+Today, Chris plays the same old-time fiddle and crafts spirits in the same fashion as his Grandpap Peg.
+Old-time music and mountain-made booze share a lot in common around home, hence the meaning behind the fiddle in our logo.